cloudControl/documentation/Guides/Java/HelloWorld.md

 This will create Eclipse project files.
 Right now you can proceed using Eclipse.

-##Extend pom.xml with missing dependencies and build directive:
+###Extending pom.xml with missing dependencies and build directive:

 You have to specify maven dependencies to include Jetty server and Servlet library.
 Add build directive specifying [maven dependency plugin](http://maven.apache.org/plugins/maven-dependency-plugin/) and [maven compiler plugin](http://maven.apache.org/plugins/maven-compiler-plugin/).